msupply-foundation/omsupply-build-tools/README.md

 ## Docker fo Devs

 Two Dockerfiles are used to create base image and image with data, base image for publishing should be created by specifying git `tags` and temporary dev images can be created from any `branch`. `dockerise.sh` provides an easy way to create both base and data images, just change env variables in that file. `dockerise_data_only.sh` can be used to build just the data image from already created base image.
-With data images should be accompanied by a description(todo).
+With data images should be accompanied by a [description](https://github.com/openmsupply/omsupply-build-tools/tree/main/builds).

 ## docker/build_empty/Dockerfile